-No artist is as intimately attached to the delights of color as Henri Matisse.
-His work was all about twisted curves rooted in the ideas of symbolic art and was constantly concentrated on the beguiling satisfaction of color and tone.
+No artist is as intimately attached to the delights of colour as Henri Matisse.
+His work was all about twisted curves rooted in the ideas of symbolic art and was constantly concentrated on the beguiling satisfaction of colour and tone.

 Hindered by addiction, self-doubt, and awkwardness as a conventional painter, Pollock transformed his faults in a short but intense period between 1947 and 1950 when he performed the drip ideas that connected his fame.
 Avoiding the easel to lay his paintings flat on the floor, he used house paint right from the can, throwing and dropping thin skeins of pigment that left behind a solid record of his movements.

-Perhaps the best-known artist amidst the Impressionists, Monet conquered the varying influences of light on the panorama by bright shards of color produced as quickly painted strokes.
+Perhaps the most famous artists amidst the Impressionists, Monet conquered the varying influences of light on the panorama by bright shards of colour produced as quickly painted strokes.
 Furthermore, his many thoughts of haystacks and other subjects anticipated the use of serial comparison in Pop Art and Minimalism.

 The name René Magritte is widely recognized by art lovers and agnostics alike, and for good reason: He utterly transformed our expectations of what is real and what is not.
 When someone describes something as “surreal,” the chances are good that an image by Magritte pops into his or her head.